Paani Foundation: History

-Aamir Khan's TV series Satyamev Jayate, which discussed wide-ranging social issues plaguing India, had originally addressed the issue of water scarcity and the shortcomings of water management in India in the 12th episode of the first season, which was broadcast on 22 July 2012.
+Aamir Khan's television series Satyamev Jayate, which discussed wide-ranging social issues plaguing India, had originally addressed the issue of water scarcity and the shortcomings of water management in India in the 12th episode of the first season, which was broadcast on 22 July 2012.
 After the series ended its run in November 2014, Khan and the show's director Satyajit Bhatkal decided to take up a cause that they could stay with for several years and show tangible results.
 They settled upon the tackling the problem of chronic water shortage in rural Maharashtra.
 Khan and Bhatkal, along with Khan's ex-wife Kiran Rao and others from the TV series core team spent more than a year understanding the issue and researching possible solutions.
 In 2016, they set up Paani Foundation.

 In April–May 2016, India watched in horror as poignant images of drought emerged from its richest state, Maharashtra.
 A train commissioned by the railways had to be arranged to supply water to Latur city.
 Yet, in the same year, there was a citizens’ response to drought when the Paani Foundation was formed with a mission to make Maharashtra ‘drought-free’.